Submissions are now being accepted for the 2024 SWPACA Conference!

 Film and History

 Proposals for individual presentations and roundtable discussions are now being sought for review in the area of Film and History.
 Our area is concerned with the impact of motion pictures on our society and how films represent and interpret history.
-It is an exciting, vibrant area at the SWPACA conference, and we look forward to another outstanding round of presentations in 2016.
+It is an exciting, vibrant area at the SWPACA conference, and we look forward to another outstanding round of presentations.
 Presentations can, for example, feature analyses of individual films and/or TV programs from historical perspectives, surveys of documents related to the production of films, or analyses of history and culture as explored through film.
 Genres could include historical films attempting to define history, propaganda films, documentaries, docudramas, newsreels and broadcast media, war films, music videos and concert films, reality shows, avant-garde, cinema vérité, actualités, and direct cinema.
 Proposals could consider some aspect of the intersections among film, history, society, and culture, exploring films as social and historical artifacts of the culture from which they arise as well as the role played by film in constructing, shaping, and re-imagining history.
 Papers may take a single film focus, make comparative considerations, or explore critical films focused on a given era, individual, or historical event.

 Listed below are suggestions for possible presentations or panels, but topics not included here are also welcome.